 And what would a local do?

 If you're visiting in August, you'll definitely want to check out the Festa Major de Gracia.
-This colorful neighborhood festival brings Gracia's proud small-town spirit and Catalan culture to life with elaborate street decorations, tasty local street food, and of course Catalonia's famous giants!
+This colorful local festival brings Gracia's proud small-town spirit and Catalan culture to life.
+There are elaborate decorations, tasty street food, and of course Catalonia's famous giants!

 Can't make it to the party?
 No worries—check it out for yourself in the video below as Devour Barcelona takes you inside this exciting event.